 Datatilsynet states that Google Analytics is illegal

-Google Analytics illegal: How to continue using Google Analytics – here you will also find the requirements for the configuration of the 'reverse proxy' solution
+Google Analytics illegal: How to continue using Google Analytics – here you will also find the requirements for the 'reverse proxy' solution's configuration

 Use of Google Analytics for web statistics (datatilsynet.dk)